 Women 70+ 2 kg

 Soccer kick is an individual age category competition which is divided into men’s and women’s divisions.

-Tournament: Five (5) distances will be marked off in front of goal from which to kick.
+Tournament: Five (5) distances will be marked – 10, 20, 30, 40, and 50 yards centered between the sidelines.
 Each contestant will be given two kicks, one of which is a practice kick, from each distance.
 The goal is to kick the ball the required distance and within the sidelines indicated by the event coordinator.
-If a practice kick goes in the goal area, the participant may elect to have that kick count for that distance and not kick the second ball.
-Points will be awarded for each kick going into the goal as follows:
+If a practice kick meets these criteria, the participant may elect to have that kick count for that distance and not kick the second ball.

 Scoring: Players continue until they drop out due to lack of distance and/or accuracy of kicks.
 The last three left will receive a gold, silver, or bronze medal in each age division.